techros15/word-replacer/README.md

 var str = "Whoever is happy will make others happy too";

-randomWordReplace(str, 'blank');
+// Substitute the word at element 3 with the word 'blank' randomWordReplace(str, 'blank', 3);
-//=> "Whoever is blank will make others happy too" # happy selected as random word
+//=> "Whoever is happy blank make others happy too"

 randomWordReplace(str, 'blank');
 //=> "Whoever is happy will make blank happy too" # others selected as random word